hani-kristiansson/DaycareSystem/README.md

 Please note that there is no user interface was used, input and output are handled through the console.

 **Overview of program**
-Rainbow Preschool needs an app to make it easier for teachers and parents to manage children's attendance and schedules.
-The app should also streamline communication between them.
+Assume that Rainbow Preschool needs an app to make it easier for teachers and parents to manage children's attendance and schedules.
+The principal has requested to make an app that both teachers and parents can use.
 Daycare System is a platform developed for Rainbow Preschool.
-Assume that the principal has requested an app that both teachers and parents can use.
+The app should make communication easier, letting teachers send messages to the whole group, a specific group, or just one parent.
+Parents can then read the messages from the teachers.
 The idea is inspired by the app "Prion," which is widely used by parents today in Sweden.

 Teachers: